Western Pennsylvania waterfalls are numerous, and they are beautiful!

 If you like road trips, I’ve mapped out the ultimate “Waterfalls Near Pittsburgh Road Trip” just for you!

-The Best Waterfalls in the Poconos Road Trip is another great waterfalls journey, this one through eastern Pennsylvania.
+The Best Waterfalls in the Poconos Road Trip takes you on a great waterfall tour of eastern Pennsylvania.

 20 Must-See Pennsylvania Waterfalls is your guide to the best waterfalls from across the entire state of PA!